CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 1. **Toblen Bedrock (Innkeeper):** The proprietor of the Bedrock Inn, a central location in Tuntin where adventurers can gather information and secure lodging.
 2. **Elmer Barton (Trading Post Owner):** Operates a trading post and owes money to the party if you are using the "Meet Me in Tuntin" adventure hook.
-3. **Levi Gemwerth (Order of the Gauntlet Member):** A member of the Order of the Gauntlet who has a quest for the party, providing an opportunity for adventurers to become involved in the order's activities.
+3. **Levi Gemwerth (Brotherhood of Silver Member):** A member of the Brotherhood of Silver who has a quest for the party, providing an opportunity for adventurers to become involved in the order's activities.
 4. **Linett Graygale (Trader):** Operates a trading post and offers a reward for retrieving her stolen supplies, motivating the party to engage with the town's troubles.
 5. **Halia Thornton (Zhentarim Member):** A member of the Zhentarim with a quest for the party, introducing intrigue and opportunities to work with or against this faction.
 6. **Qelline Alderleaf (Helpful Halfling Farmer):** A kind-hearted halfling farmer whose son, Carp, possesses knowledge of a secret entrance into the Lavender Lancers' hideout, potentially aiding the party's efforts to deal with this troublesome gang.